balajikannadasan/Circulate-the-values-of-N-variables/README.md

 ![OUTPUT1](/output.png)

 ## Result:
-Thus to circulate the n values variables using function concept are successfully executed
+Thus the python program to circulate the  values of n variables using function concept are successfully executed